Draw All Resonance Structures For The Nitryl Chloride Molecule No2cl

 2. Draw a Skeletal Structure:

 The least electronegative atom (other than hydrogen) typically occupies the central position.
-Consider this: in NO2Cl, nitrogen is the least electronegative, so it will be the central atom.
-The chlorine and two oxygen atoms will be bonded to the nitrogen.
+In real terms, in NO2Cl, nitrogen is the least electronegative, so it will be the central atom.
+Think about it: the chlorine and two oxygen atoms will be bonded to the nitrogen.
 There are a few ways to arrange the atoms, and each arrangement may lead to different resonance structures.

 O - N - O | Cl